Insurance & Immunization Records

 Enrollment is on an annual basis and the fees will be applied during fall and spring registration.
 Students who are enrolled in the fall cannot drop the coverage during the spring semester even if their enrollment drops below 12 billable credits.
 Please be advised that if you meet the criteria of automatic enrollment, you will be enrolled for the entire year regardless of when your course registration takes place.

-There are two levels of the Columbia Student Health Insurance Plan: Gold or Platinum.
+There are two levels of the Columbia Student Health Insurance: Plan 90 or Plan 100.
 Please review the information concerning these two plans very carefully by looking at the detailed descriptions of the medical plans on the on our website.

 All requests are considered but approval is not guaranteed.
 If you have not provided sufficient information or if your plan does not meet all of the requirements, you will be contacted by Insurance & Immunization Records.
-You may be asked to provide additional information or be automatically enrolled in (and charged for) the Gold Level of the Columbia Student Health Insurance Plan.
+You may be asked to provide additional information or be automatically enrolled in (and charged for) the Plan 90l of the Columbia Student Health Insurance.
 Please be mindful that the request to waive is only valid for the insurance premium, not for the Columbia Health fee.
 Enrollment in the Columbia Health Fee is valid for the entire year and cannot be waived regardless of comparable insurance coverage if you fall under the required participation criteria above.
-Students who are enrolled in the Columbia Health Fee in the fall can drop enrollment during the spring semester if their registration drops below 12 billable credits and they are not residing in the dorms.
+Students who are enrolled in the Columbia Health Fee in the fall can drop enrollment during the spring semester if their registration drops below 12 billable credits and they are not residing in the dorms

 Students who enroll in the Columbia Student Health Insurance Plan may also choose to insure their eligible dependents, which include: